MaDTiA/FFetch/README.md

    * Download the latest FFmpeg full release archive
    * Extract it to the target location
    * Add FFmpeg to your system PATH
-   * Open your browser to visit the author's pages

 ## After Installation